LEDazzio01/ai-performance-engineering/code/docs/perf_intake_and_triage.md

 ## Quick Actions
 - Fill the one-page intake (`templates/performance_intake.yaml`) so goals, SLOs, workload shape, and constraints are explicit.
-- Run the triage bundle to gather a clean baseline: `core/scripts/profiling/perf_triage_bundle.sh --output-root ./artifacts --tag smoke -- <your command>`.
+- Run the triage bundle to gather a clean baseline: `core/scripts/profiling/perf_triage_bundle.sh --output-root ./artifacts --tag baseline -- <your command>`.
 - Pick 2–3 high-ROI experiments (below) and A/B them with the same inputs, logging before/after metrics.

 ## One-Page Intake